-Join Quynn Red Mountain for an live online series of 9 audio circles that can help you strengthen your spiritual relationship with Cannabis (Marijuana) while using it as medicine.
+Join Quynn Red Mountain for a series of 7 audio circles (Live Online and in Our Nest in Tucson) that can help you strengthen your spiritual relationship with Cannabis (Marijuana) while using it as medicine for the Body, Mind and Soul.

 From an Animist perspective, Cannabis, like all plants, has a Spirit that has its own wisdom.
 The Spirit of Cannabis is available to help us in many ways, if we ask, and listen.
 It is time to learn how to understand and utilize what is brought to us.